 A multinational presence also posed data privacy challenges — especially when candidates submit sensitive data as part of the application process.
 “We have lots of sensitive data,” said the Head of Data Center Ops, “including national identification numbers, medical information, and other personally identifiable information (PII) that needs to be protected.”
 This data goes straight into SuccessFactors.

-To align with a myriad of national data privacy laws, Personally Identifiable Information (PII) stored in SuccessFactors needed to be encrypted, which brought up the issue of key management.
-Encryption key management is the administration of policies and procedures for protecting, storing, organizing and distributing encryption keys.
-In this case, the customer wanted to maintain custody of the encryption keys, including the ability to store them on-premises.
+To align with a myriad of national data privacy laws, PII stored in SuccessFactors needed to be encrypted, which brought up the issue of key management.
+Encryption key management is the administration of policies and procedures for protecting, storing, organizing, and distributing encryption keys.
+In this case, the customer wanted to maintain custody of the encryption keys, including the ability to store them on premises.

 Lookout was able to address the encryption of sensitive data while providing the customer with on-premise custody of encryption keys through the Lookout Key Management System (KMS).
 The Lookout KMS ensures only authorized employees could access sensitive PII data.